ducakar/TextureReplacer/README.md

 powers of two.
 Cube map textures are slow, so keep them as low-res as possible.

 ### Configuration File ###
-Configuration file, where several features can be enabled/disabled or tweaked, is located in
+Configuration file where several features can be enabled/disabled or tweaked:

-    GameData/TextureReplacer/PluginData/TextureReplacer/Config.cfg
+    GameData/TextureReplacer/Config.cfg

+Configuration file where head and suit assignment can be controlled:

+    GameData/TextureReplacer/Kerbals.cfg

 Notes